Reef Alliance - Burnett GrazingGrowing a GREAT Barrier Reef

-The Burnett Mary Reef Partnership is a collaboration between BMRG, Burnett Catchment Care Association (BCCA), Mary River Catchment Coordinating Committee (MRCCC), Bundaberg Sugar Services, Canegrowers Isis and Maryborough Canegrowers.
+The Burnett Mary Reef Partnership is a collaboration between Burnett Mary Regional Group (BMRG), Burnett Catchment Care Association (BCCA), Mary River Catchment Coordinating Committee (MRCCC), Bundaberg Sugar Services and Canegrowers Isis

 The primary focus of the investment in the Burnett Mary is to improve water quality entering the Great Barrier Reef through reducing nutrient and sediment runoff from production systems in priority areas.
 This will be achieved using industry Best Management Practices guidelines.

 BCCA will be responsible for delivering the grazing component of the project in the Burnett.

 To be eligible to participate in the Reef Alliance – Growing a Great Barrier Reef – Burnett Grazing, you must be able to answer YES to the following: